vitessio/website/content/en/blog/2022-03-30-online-ddl-vitess-cut-over.md

 We expect cut-over total time to be a few seconds, typically two or three.
 When cut-over begins, vitess sets a `10s` buffering ACL on the migrated table.
 Thus, any new query enters buffering for up to ten seconds.
 If migration completes by then, great, the query unblocks and proceeds to run on the new table.
 If not, then the query errors.

-Buffering can only allow as many queries to wait.
+Buffering can only allow a certain (configurable) number of queries to wait.
 Under heavy load the app could eventually exhaust the buffer capacity, at which time queries will error.
 This is why it is essential to complete the cut-over as soon as possible.

 However, buffering is not a complete solution: